AlaBouali/cool_ddos_tools/README.md

 # Some cool D(D)oS tools that i have developed based on "bane"

+<h2>Context:</h2>
+<p>This repo contains sophisticated and advanced DDoS tools and botnets based on TOR.
+When allowing the attack to go through TOR's network using "bane" library, each request exits from random and different exit node ( = different IP for each request ) to mimic a large botnet thanks to its capabilities to reach more than 10k requests per second for some tools.</p>
+<h2>DISCLAIMER</h2>
+<p>This repo is intended exclusively for educational purposes and ethical use with the explicit permission from the people who this tool is used against.
+The author of this code expressly disclaims any responsibility for any misuse or improper application of this library.
+It is imperative to emphasize that the user, and the user alone, bears full accountability for their actions when utilizing this library.
+Any legal ramifications stemming from the misuse of this library are solely the responsibility of the user, and the author shall not be held liable for any such consequences.
+By utilizing this library, users are acknowledging their understanding and acceptance of these terms and conditions.</p>
 <h2>installing Git:</h2>
 <h4>for windows:</h4>
  download Git from <a href="https://git-scm.com/download/win">https://git-scm.com/download/win</a>